The Center for Health and Human Services

 Collaborative Projects, Programs and Community Based Research

-The Center for Health and Human Services collaborates with public and private organizations and partners to develop and implement local, regional, and statewide programs, projects, and research activities designed to improve the health of Tennesseans.
+The Center for Health and Human Services collaborates with public and private organizations and partners to develop and implement local, regional, and statewide programs, projects, and research activities designed to improve the health of Tennesseans and that of the nation.
 The CHHS has several programs, projects, and research activities with parnterships that cross state borders, and is exploring future work that would have impact at a national level.